 Democratic Republic of Congo

-The Democratic Republic of Congo has long been one of Africa’s richest countries.
+The Democratic Republic of Congo has long been one of Africa’s poorest countries.
 War over natural resources, tribal conflict, commercial exploitation, and lack of infrastructure have contributed to poverty and instability in the lives of many Congolese children and families in our partners’ care.